wdoganowski/cloud-chronicles/01. 7 Rs of Migration/README.md

 ![AWS Migration Evaluator](./images/migration_evaluator.png)

-The AWS Migration Evaluator is a powerful tool designed to help businesses assess their application portfolios to develop an efficient and effective migration strategy.
+The [AWS Migration Evaluator](https://aws.amazon.com/migration-evaluator/)is a powerful tool designed to help businesses assess their application portfolios to develop an efficient and effective migration strategy.
 The tool uses a data-driven approach, which helps you evaluate their current infrastructure and determine the best approach for migrating their applications to the cloud.

-The [AWS Migration Evaluator](https://aws.amazon.com/migration-evaluator/) has several approaches that can be used to assess application portfolios.
-One such approach is the Application Dependency Mapping approach, which provides a visual representation of all the applications that are currently running on-premises.
-This approach allows companies to understand the dependencies between different applications, which helps them make informed decisions about how to move these applications to the cloud.

-Another approach is the Application Readiness Assessment, which would help you determine which applications are ready to be migrated to the cloud.
-This approach provides businesses with a detailed analysis of each application's technical requirements, including any potential compatibility issues that may arise during the migration process.
-This approach also provides recommendations for addressing any issues that are identified.
+It can be used to assess the organization's current infrastructure, including the applications, data, and network.
+The AWS Migration Evaluator also provides recommendations for cost optimization and performance improvement during the migration process.

 By leveraging this tool, you can apply the 7 Rs of migration to your cloud migration project more effectively.

 The first step is to upload your application inventory to Migration Evaluator, which can be done using either AWS Application Discovery Service or an Excel template provided by the tool.
 Once the data is uploaded, Migration Evaluator analyzes the applications and provides recommendations on which applications are best suited for each migration strategy.

-For example, the *retiring* strategy may be recommended for applications that are no longer used or have been replaced by newer versions.
-The *Retain* strategy may be recommended for applications that cannot be moved to the cloud due to technical or regulatory reasons.
-The *Rehost* strategy may be recommended for applications that can be easily moved to the cloud with minimal changes.
+The tool may determine whether a workload is suitable for *rehosting*, *re-platforming*, or *refactoring*.
+If an application is simple and does not have complex dependencies, *rehosting* may be the best approach.
+If an application requires optimization for cloud-native features, *re-platforming* may be the recommended strategy.
+On the other hand, if an application requires significant modification to fully leverage the benefits of cloud computing, *refactoring* may be the most suitable option.

 Migration Evaluator can also provide cost estimates for each migration strategy, which helps in making informed decisions about which strategy to use for each application.
 By using this tool to apply the 7 Rs of migration, you can create a migration strategy that maximizes value and minimizes risk for your organization.